 Successful project managers are highly organized and pay meticulous attention to detail.
 They have a knack for seeing the big picture and how each individual piece of the puzzle needs to fit into place to make their project a success.
 They also possess excellent communication and interpersonal skills.
 While these qualities are important for all business professionals, they are absolutely essential to a project management career because of the need to closely coordinate the efforts of many different people.

 Excelling in the world of project management also requires the ability to make good decisions quickly.
 Project managers must know how to size up a situation and determine the best way to proceed to avoid costly delays.
 While thorough planning is critical to the success of a project, the best project managers are able to adapt to unexpected circumstances and adjust their plans accordingly on short notice.

 Acquiring the skills and traits of an effective project manager is just the first step.
 To get your project management career off to a successful start, you should attain industry certification through the Project Management Institute.
 By completing a formal project management training course, you can develop the expertise needed to pass the exams to achieve certification as a Project Management Professional (PMP®) or Certified Associate in Project Management (CAPM®).
 These certifications will make you a more attractive candidate for project management jobs and enable you to carry out the responsibilities of that position more effectively.

-Each project management master certificate program consists of three online certificate courses, which are accessible 24/7 through Villanova's unique video-based e-learning platform.
+Each project management certificate program consists of three online certificate courses, which are accessible 24/7 through Villanova's unique video-based e-learning platform.
 When you enroll in project management career training through Villanova, you will:

-With Villanova's comprehensive master certificate programs and certification exam prep, it empowers you with the skills and credentials required to succeed in a project management career.
+With Villanova's comprehensive certificate programs and certification exam prep, it empowers you with the skills and credentials required to succeed in a project management career.